cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 // They're not consistent with their stride defs haha
 ```

-Our stride is row major because in our layout interpretation we want our `LDSM` tile and layout tile to move along concat dim `kBlockN` the fastest.
+Our stride is row-major because in this layout interpretation we want our `LDSM` tile and layout tile to move along the concat dim `kBlockN` the fastest.
 Our full layout is therefore:

 ```
 composition([tile_to_shape(Swizzle->Layout), (kBlockN, kHeadDim)],
             (kHeadDim, kBlockN))
 ```

-The reason we add a composition on top of `SmemLayoutKV` instead of calling `tile_to_shape` directly on our `(kHeadDim, kBlockN)` shape is because our swizzle pattern is specifically configured around `kHeadDim`.
-We could similarly configure a swizzle for `kBlockN` but it would require us doing more swizzle tiling math for this transposed view.
+The reason we add a composition on top of `SmemLayoutKV` instead of calling `tile_to_shape` directly on our `(kHeadDim, kBlockN)` shape is that our swizzle pattern is specifically configured around `kHeadDim`.
+We could configure a swizzle for `kBlockN` similarly, but it would require more swizzle tiling math for this transposed view.
 Instead, we can just apply the composition, which does all of the translation for us with no extra work.
-It's simply the most efficient way to use what we've already derived and takes advantage of the fact that K and V have the same tile dimensions in memory.
+It's the most efficient way to use what we've already derived and takes advantage of the fact that K and V have the same tile dimensions in memory.

 Let's apply this layout view to a new transposed `sV` and finalize our copy: